arduino/docs-content/content/hardware/10.mega/boards/giga-r1-wifi/tutorials/giga-dual-core/giga-dual-core.md

 ### Partitioning The Flash Memory

-To allocate memory for the M4, the flash memory can be partitioned.
+To allocate the flash memory for the M4, the flash memory can be partitioned.
 This is done by navigating to **Tools > Flash Split** in the IDE.

+***Note that the flash memory is the space where the application code (your sketch) is stored.
+It is not the RAM memory (which is significantly lower).***

 ![Flash partitioning in the IDE.](assets/flash-split.png)

 - **2MB M7 + M4 in SDRAM (default)** - this option is the default configuration, which is for programming the M7 only.
-This allocates no memory to the M4.
+This allocates no flash memory to the M4.
-- **1.5MB M7 + 0.5MB M4** - useful when larger amount of memory is required on the M7.
+- **1.5MB M7 + 0.5MB M4** - useful when larger amount of flash memory is required on the M7.
-- **1MB M7 + 1MB M4** - useful when you need to balance the memory equally between the M4 and M7 cores.
+- **1MB M7 + 1MB M4** - useful when you need to balance the flash memory equally between the M4 and M7 cores.

 ***It is required to use option 2 or 3 if you intend to program the M4 via the IDE, as the default option provides no memory allocation for the M4.***